rei/rei-cedar-docs/docs/components/pagination/README.md

               {
                 "name": "change",
                 "arguments": "pageNumber, event",
-                "notes": "$emit event fired when page changes based on user interaction by clicking a link or selecting an option from the select on mobile."
+                "description": "$emit event fired when page changes based on user interaction by clicking a link or selecting an option from the select on mobile."
               },
               {
                 "name": "select-change",
                 "arguments": "pageUrl, event",
-                "notes": "$emit event fired on select change with the URL value of the selected option.
+                "description": "$emit event fired on select change with the URL value of the selected option.
 Also triggers the 'change' event (above) with the selected page number."
               }
             ]
           }